aimicrocot/Tokens-Count/README.md

 ### About

 Updated!
-Now more accurate.
+Now it counts absolutely all spent tokens with maximum accuracy.
 It takes the number of tokens from the Prompt Itemization section, specifically from Total Tokens in Prompt.
 The most minimalistic token counter for SillyTavern (from those I saw).
 Shows only one number, the number of tokens consumed in the chat context.

 ### Features